 If you are going overseas you should let the Commission know.

 If you have a fixed address overseas you can arrange for voting papers to be posted to you.
-Complete the application for registration as an overseas elector form (PDF, 456 kB).
+Complete the application for registration as an overseas elector form (PDF, external link).

-If you are going overseas and believe that you will not be able to vote whilst overseas, then you should complete the overseas notification form (PDF, 536 kB).
+If you are going overseas and believe that you will not be able to vote whilst overseas, then you should complete the overseas notification form (PDF, external link).

 Electors who live in Australia but have no permanent residential address can apply for enrolment as a no fixed address elector.
 This includes people who are homeless, living in transitional or crisis accommodation or who are itinerant.